 New Accounting Standards

-During the year ended August 31, 2023, the Company adopted a number of amendments and improvements of existing standards.
-These included IAS 16, IAS 37 and IFRS 3.
-These new standards and changes did not have any material impact on the Company's financial statements.
+During the year ended August 31, 2024, the Company adopted IAS 1 and IAS 8, as improvements of existing standards.
+This new standard did not have any material impact on the Company's financial statements.

 Recent accounting pronouncements